-Lead designer of ZWEIHÄNDER Grim & Perilous RPG
+Lead designer of ZWEIHÄNDER

 WHAT IS ZWEIHÄNDER?

 But a role-playing game is much more than just a series of arbitrations between numbers on a sheet of paper, or a puzzle of arithmetic to be plotted out and solved.
 The lifeblood of your game will be expressed through humanity, subtlety, and complexity, for which dice alone are woefully inadequate.
-Characters will be comprised of moral strengths and flaws; in most other styles of RPGs, the rewards for success are based on successfully manipulating situations confronted towards the former and away from the latter.
+Characters will be comprised of moral strengths and flaws; in most other styles of game, the rewards for success are based on successfully manipulating situations confronted towards the former and away from the latter.
 The strength of your game will not be in the overcoming of obstacles, but frequently in the act of simply facing them.
-Your Characters’ spirit is as crucial as the dread they face; after all, the darkest recess is always placed just outside the range of the flickering candle.
+Your Characters’ spirit is as crucial as the dread they face; after all, the darkest recess is always found just outside the range of the flickering candle.